-In this section you can read about the different ways you can use films for learning.
+Here you can read about the different ways films can be used for learning:

 Literacy across learning

-Scotland on Screen is being developed with literacy across learning in mind.
-Regular use of this website can allow learners to demonstrate progress in reading, critical literacy, listening and talking, digital literacy and writing.
+Use of this website can enable learners to show progress in reading, writing, critical literacy, listening and talking, creative expression and digital literacy.

 A great deal of thought, effort, experience and organisation goes into the making of both fictional and factual films in order to communicate very precise meanings.

 When viewing the films on this website, we want to encourage you to ask questions about the choices made by the filmmakers in planning, shooting and editing their films.